 The film attains a harmony rare in cinema, with its formal construction and ideological constitution standing at the nexus of tradition and progression.

 Raoul Walsh’s film is notable for its unique sense of period and locale, character, and consequence.

-Pialat’s second, most painfully autobiographical work makes its Region 1 home-video debut in a gracious, appropriately reverential Blu-ray package.
+Pialat’s film makes its Region 1 home-video debut in a gracious, appropriately reverential Blu-ray package.